barehera/reactnative-usecase/README.md

 - Adding and removing selected results to and from the input field
 - Loading state indication
 - Exception handling and error states displayed in the interface
+- TailwindCSS is not required but is a plus

 ## Most importantly: